home-assistant/data.home-assistant/docs/data_events.md

 ## Database table

 All events are stored in the database in a table named `events`.
 The important fields for the events table are `event_type`, `time_fired` and `context_id`.
-That information can be used to figure out what happened when, and how it related to other evenets.
+That information can be used to figure out what happened when, and how it related to other events.

 | Field             | Type                                                     |
 | ----------------- | -------------------------------------------------------- |